 Shareholders of Class T that switch all or part of their shareholdings to another Class T in the same Fund, or a different Fund in Janus Henderson Horizon Funds, will not trigger a CDSC (as further described in the section 'Fees, Charges and Expenses' of this Prospectus).
 In such cases, the CDSC holding period of the original Class T is transferred to the receiving Class T at the point of switch and associated rights are preserved.
-No switch of Shares will generally be permitted from any other Class of Shares into Class T Shares or from Class T Shares into any other Class of Shares.
+No switch of Shares will generally be permitted from any other Class of Shares into Class T Shares or from Class T Shares.